thatlarrypearson/File-System-Searcher/README.md

 * dropbox_hash

   A hash of hashes made using the same method that Dropbox uses in their public API's.
+This hash is sufficient to uniquely identify files having the same contents.
+Matching records based on hashes is one way to find duplicate files within a large set of files.

 * created